KyawZayYa2222/KyawZayYa2222/README.md

 ## Hi 👋, I'm Kyaw Zay Ya.

 ## 🚀 About Me
 I'm a passionate web developer.
 I'm 23-year old and currently living in Yangon, Myanmar.
 I like to spend my time in technology like coding, and playing with electronics.
-I have passion at designing and developing useful web app.
+I have passion at designing and developing useful web apps.

 <a href="https://www.linkedin.com/in/kyaw-zayya-6a3488269"> <img src="https://img.shields.io/badge/LinkedIn-0A66C2.svg?style=for-the-badge&logo=LinkedIn&logoColor=white" width="100" /> </a>